 An ECFS Productions Original Podcast: Cinema Spectator is a film history podcast that takes away the pretense that usually comes along with learning about film.
-Each week, we tackle a "classic" of film history but do these films actually hold up for a modern audience?
-Can they entertain someone who grew up on Spider-Man reboots and Jim Carrey movies, or will they forever be relics of a bygone era?... more
+Each week, we tackle the "cinematic canon" to see how films hold up for a modern audience.
+Can legendary pictures entertain a casual who grew up on Spider-Man reboots and Jim Carrey movies, or will they forever be relics of a bygone era?
+A... more

 People also subscribe to these shows.